reinh/reflex-dom-stack-demo/README.md

 2. Ensure that `$HOME/.local/bin/` is in your `$PATH`.
 For bash, add `PATH=$HOME/.local/bin:$PATH` to your `~/.bashrc`.

-3. Upgrade Stack with `stack upgrade --git`.
-You will need to use Stack built from git with GHCJS.
+3. Upgrade Stack with `stack upgrade`.
+You will need to use version 1.8 or higher because the `stack.yaml` file includes fields that are not recognized in previous versions.

 ## Build the Project